Activity

 • Language exploration through nature journals: Have students keep nature journals where they document observations, reflections, and thoughts in the language they are learning.
 This practice not only enhances language skills but also encourages mindfulness and a closer connection to nature.

-2. Find a suitable outdoor space and provide time for learners to observe and record information in their journal.
+2. Find a suitable outdoor space and provide time for learners to observe and record information in their journal, as they reflect on what they are experiencing through their senses.
 This can be done individually or with a partner.
-Support learners with unknown words – some words may need to be further investigated and looked up in class later.
-Encourage learners to sketch, label or take pictures with a device if possible.
+Depending on your personal choice, learners can write directly in their journal or use the attached graphic organizers provided.

 Extension ideas